Legal Document

 | Erasure (admin-facing) | Implemented |

-| Individual opt-out while staying in server | By design — server admin is the data controller |
+| Individual opt-out while staying in server | By design — erase, leave, or ask the server admin to remove Gait |

 | Data portability (user-initiated) | Partial — JSON export available to guild admins |